 - Jewelry or other items of value.

 - Extra personal items like cell phones

 - Makeup - Do not wear makeup or nail polish because it must be removed before surgery.

-Saint Thomas Midtown Hospital accepts most major insurance plans.
+Ascension Saint Thomas Hospital Midtown accepts most major insurance plans.
 Where appropriate, the hospital will bill the insurance company as a courtesy to the patient.
 However, the patient is responsible for all charges incurred.
 If your insurance plan requires a co-pay or you have not met your deductible, an insurance verifier will contact you concerning your financial obligations.

 The Day of Your Surgery

 You will be informed of what time to arrive at the hospital for your surgery.
 When you arrive, please register at the main admissions area on the First Floor of the hospital (20th Avenue entrance).
 Before your surgery, you will: